Michigan Child Custody Lawyers

 - Domestic violence, regardless of whether the violence was directed against or witnessed by the child

 While these factors are the key to these disputes, our attorneys will critically assess each factor in your case.
-We’ve seen it all before and will use our experience to help shape your application of these factors, while also considering a range of other meaningful and related arguments.
+Our child custody attorneys have seen it all before and will use our experience to help shape your application of these factors, while also considering a range of other meaningful and related arguments.

 Our Michigan Family Law Lawyers Understand Different Child Custody Situations